Daniel J. Frey

 But there will undoubtedly be others like him.

-There will undoubtedly be followers of hate ready to support cruelty.
+There will undoubtedly be followers of hate ready to support cruelty once again.

-We as defenders of the faith, defenders of the Constitution, defenders of the truth of freedom and justice for all must do the good work.
+We, as defenders of the faith, defenders of the Constitution, and defenders of the truth of freedom and justice for all, must do the good work.

 We must faithfully do right.